Ken Niumatalolo: Head coach

+UCLA

+After departing Navy, Niumatalolo was hired by UCLA as a director of leadership for the 2023 season.
+As part of his duties, he served as an advisor for players and coaches.
+The hiring reunited him with his son Ali'i, a graduate assistant with the Bruins, and former Navy director football of operations Bryce McDonald.

+He was the acting tight ends coach for the LA Bowl after Jeff Faris was hired by Austin Peay, then was elevated to a permanent position on January 5, 2024.
+However, he departed the position two weeks later to accept the head coaching job at San Jose State.

+San Jose State

+Niumatalolo was named San Jose State's head coach on January 21, 2024, replacing Brent Brennan.
+He received a five-year contract from the school.

 Personal life

 Niumatalolo resides in Annapolis with his wife, Barbara, daughter, Alexcia, and sons, Va'a and Ali'i.
-Ali'i is an administrative assistant for the University of Utah football team.
 Va'a played football at BYU and was a graduate assistant at Hawaii.
 Va'a is currently the assistant to the director of football operations for the Navy Midshipmen.
-Ali'i currently plays football at Utah.
+Ali'i played football at Utah.
 Niumatalolo's mother, Lamala, died in September 2013, while his brother James died December 29, 2015, in a drowning accident while swimming in the ocean near their hometown of Laie, Hawaii.

-Niumatalolo is a member of the LDS Church.
+Niumatalolo is a member of The Church of Jesus Christ of Latter Day Saints.
 He is one of the six main people featured in the documentary film Meet the Mormons.
-Among other callings in the LDS Church, Niumatalolo has served as the Young Men president in his ward in Maryland, as a counselor in a bishopric, and since January 2019, as president of the church's Annapolis, Maryland Stake.
+Among other callings in the LDS Church, Niumatalolo has served as the Young Men president in his ward in Maryland, as a counselor in a bishopric, and since from January 2019 until the end of his tenure at the Naval Academy, as president of the church's Annapolis, Maryland Stake.